 When?
-The first set of lessons begin on May 2nd.
-LTR consists of 5 lessons.
+The first set of lessons begin on May 1st.
+LTR consists of 4 lessons.
 The first lesson is 2 hrs long.
 Subsequent lessons are each 1.5 hrs.
-Check schedule for dates/times, and plan to attend all 5 lessons in your set.
+Once registration and payment have been received you will be notified with details of your class schedule.

 What to Bring?
 Arrive at your lesson ready for exercise in comfortable clothing which is not too loose or baggy around the torso or wrists.
 Dress for the weather!
 Layers and a hat are recommended.
 Shoes are attached to the boats so bring socks, neoprene booties or water shoes.
 All other equipment including PFD’s are provided.
 Don't forget your water!